Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Compositor-User-Guide.md

 - Set the color buffer format for Rendering to 16-bit half float (R16G16B16A16)
 - Set the buffer format for post-processing to 16-bit half float (R16G16B16A16)

-Both options can be changed in the [HDRP Asset](HDRP-Asset).
-If the compositor detects a buffer format without an alpha channel it will display a warning.
-See also the documentation on [Alpha Output](Alpha-Output) for more details.
+Both buffer format options are in the [HDRP Asset](HDRP-Asset).
+If the compositor detects a buffer format without an alpha channel, it displays a warning.
+For more information, seen [Alpha Output](Alpha-Output).

 ## Layer Types
 The Graphics Compositor tool typically handles two types of layers:
-- **Composition Layers**: The composition layers are the render targets (images) that are blended together to produce the final image.
+- **Composition Layers**: The composition layers are the render targets (images) the compositor blends together to produce the final image.
 You can define them in the [Composition Graph](#composition-graph).
 The Composition Graph defines the number of layers and how to combine them but does not define each layer's content.
 - **Sub-layers**: The sub-layers are responsible for generating the content of the composition layers.
 You can define them in the Graphics Compositor window, in the [Render Schedule](#render-schedule) section.
 You can stack multiple Sub-layers to define the content of a Composition Layer.
 In this case all Sub-layers share the same render target.